dart-lang/site-www/src/tools/pub/publishing.md

 published version of your package, you may **retract** that package version.

-A retracted package version is not deleted, it will still show up in the version list of the package on pub.dev, in the "Retracted versions" section.
+A retracted package version is not deleted, it will still show up in the version listing of the package on pub.dev, in the "Retracted versions" section.
 Also, the detailed view of that package version will have a clear **RETRACTED** badge.

 A package version can only be retracted within 7 days of publication.